 We perform a test for goodwill impairment annually and whenever events or circumstances make it likely the fair value of a reporting unit has fallen below its carrying amount to determine if impairment exists.
 Our annual goodwill impairment assessment has historically been completed at the beginning of the fourth quarter.
-The goodwill impairment analysis is a two-step process.
+The goodwill impairment analysis is a twostep process.
 The first step is used to identify potential impairment and involves comparing each reporting unit's estimated fair value to its carrying value, including goodwill.
 Fair value is determined by using a weighted combination of a market-based approach and an income approach, as this combination is deemed to be the most indicative of our fair value in an orderly transaction between market participants.
 Under the market-based approach, we utilize information about our Company as well as publicly available industry information to determine earnings multiples and sales multiples that are used to value our reporting units.
 Under the income approach, we determine fair value based on the estimated future cash flows of each reporting unit, discounted by an estimated weighted-average cost of capital which reflects the overall level of inherent risk of the reporting unit and the rate of return an outside investor would expect to earn.
 Determining the fair value of a reporting unit is judgmental in nature and requires the use of significant estimates and assumptions, including revenue growth rates, profit margin percentages, discount rates, perpetuity growth rates, future capital expenditures and future market conditions, among others.
 Our projections are based on an internal strategic review.
 Key assumptions, strategies, opportunities and risks from this strategic review along with a market evaluation are the basis for our assessment.
 If the estimated fair value of a reporting unit exceeds its carrying value, goodwill is not considered to be impaired.
-However, if the carrying value exceeds estimated fair value, there is an indication of potential impa goodwill for each reporting unit for which step one indicated impairment.
+However, if the carrying value exceeds estimated fair value, there is an indication of potential impairment and the second step is performed to measure the amount of impairment.

+The second step of the goodwill impairment process, if required, involves the calculation of an implied fair value of goodwill for each reporting unit for which step one indicated impairment.
 The implied fair value of goodwill is determined similar to how goodwill is calculated in a business combination, by measuring the excess of the estimated fair value of the reporting unit as calculated in step one, over the estimated fair values of the individual assets, liabilities and identifiable intangibles as if the reporting unit was being acquired in a business combination.
 If the carrying value of goodwill assigned to a reporting unit exceeds the implied fair value of the goodwill, an impairment charge is recorded for the excess.
 In determining the fair value of assets we utilize appraisals for the fair value of property and equipment and valuations of certain intangible assets, including client relationships.